scalar-labs/scalar-kubernetes/docs/SetupDatabase.md

 # Set up a database

-This guide explains how to set up a database for Scalar DL.
+This guide explains how to set up a database for Scalar DL or Scalar DB.

 ## Cosmos DB

-In this section, you will set up a Cosmos DB for Scalar DL.
+In this section, you will set up a Cosmos DB for Scalar DL or Scalar DB.

 ### Requirements